brendan-mccaffrey/OmniNFT/README.md

 ### A few notes:

-- first of all, I know this is gross.
-I did this a while ago (and one of my first major NFT deployments), and I wrote this entire thing (including contracts, test deployments, test mints/traverses, mainnet deployments) in under 48 hours.
-What I should have done, for example, it automate all setRemote calls within a chain in a for loop.
-    - Note to future self, this requires a sleep bc u will get rate limited on hardhat.

-- also, since I've wrote this (many months ago), I've transitioned to Foundry.
-Much better than hardhat imo.
-I will not transition this to foundry bc its a waste of my time.
+- Firstly, forgive me for sloppy code.
+This was done a while ago, I only made a few changes to slightly improve readability and remove sensitive information.
+A much better layout can be implemented, I encourage others to do so!
+Some ideas for improvement:
+    - automate setRemote calls (within a chain) in a for loop (may require a sleep bc of rate limiting)
+    - implement this in Foundry (much better than hardhat imo)

 - the contract files are named "OmniNFT(chain)".
-However, prior to deployment, the name of the actual contract should be changed to the the chain-agnostic version "OmniNFT", so that the contracts are more "chain agnostic".
-This required because:
+However, prior to deployment, the name of the actual contract should be changed to the the chain-agnostic version (e.g. "mynft"), so that the contracts are more "chain agnostic".
+Temporarily renaming the contracts (or editing the same contract between deployments) is required because:
-    - hardhat will have issues recognizing the correct one each time.
+    - hardhat will have issues recognizing the correct one each time (`getContractFactory()`).
-    - you cant use the same contract bc of mint IDs
+    - you cant use the same contract bc of mint IDs (i.e. don't want to mint ID 1 on eth and ID 1 on bsc, etc.)

 - the only differencce between each contract is the start ID (nextTokenID) and max mint tokens.
 This is so that minting on different chains do not conflict with one another, etc.

-- mutants were used as sample metadata URI.

 ## DEPLOYMENT